-After 35 years as one of Whistler’s most popular destination parks, a refresh of Rainbow Park is underway.
+After 35 years as one of Whistler’s most popular destination parks, a refresh of Rainbow Park is nearing completion.
 The Province of British Columbia is investing Resort Municipality Initiative funds to upgrade the space for a wider variety of needs, activities and people.

 Project summary